Aronrepo/fitness-tracker/README.md

 4. Log your meals by providing food type, calories consumed, and date/time.
 5. View your daily analytics to track calorie consumption and activity.

+### Tests

+Services has 58% code coverage.
+Classes which have been tested so far:
+- DailyAnalytics
+- ActivityService
+- ActivityTypeService
+- AnalyzeService
+- CalorieService
+- DataInitializationService

 ### Contributing
 Contributions are welcome!
 If you find any issues or want to enhance the application, feel free to submit pull requests.